 Like a standard rental contract the utility bills are paid for by the Tenant/Buyer.
 These includes electricity, gas, water and also Wi-Fi.

-Each contract is bespoke and unique however typically the IBI will continue to be paid by the Landlord/Vendor but this is not always the case.
+Each contract is bespoke and unique however the IBI will continue to be paid by the Landlord/Vendor as this is a tax and the property still belongs to them until bought outright at Notary.
 The Basura is almost always paid for by the tenant.

 The short answer is Yes.
 The reason is that if the contract is created in such a manner that 20% or more of the price of the property is paid in deposit/rent by the time the option to buy is exercised then the LTV (Loan To Value) aspect of the mortgage will have been attained.
 Of course, proof of income will be required to satisfy the mortgage lender that the remaining 80% can be paid.
 Typically, residents can attain a mortgage with an 80% LTV and non-residents 70%.
 For further information see details on our website from our independent partners MortgageDirect.